 You can see in the photo on this post, the face on the left is the next morning after an “Angioedema Flare”.
 The face on the right is 2 days later.

 I do not wish this on any human.

-As recently as 2017, I was still suffering with heat-induced Edema, insane seasonal allergies and inflamed lungs.
+As recently as 2017, I was still suffering from heat-induced Edema, insane seasonal allergies, and inflamed lungs.
 Living life with a nasal corticosteroid spray that gives you terrible nose bleeds is NOT my idea of living.
 This shouldn’t be a thing.
 Something is wrong if we need drugs like these just to breathe!